 Mr. Stanley earned his BA in Music Summa cum Laude from UCLA in 1995, where he majored in French Horn with Richard Todd.
 He plays French Horn regularly in Southern California with groups such as the Topanga Symphony, Westlake Village Symphony and the Burbank and LA Lawyers Philharmonics.

 As an educator, Mr. Stanley garnered outstanding recognition during his nineteen-year career.
+He is currently an Adjunct Professor of Music at College of the Canyons in Santa Clarita, where he has conducted the Symphony Orchestra and taught classes in Music Fundamentals.
 In 2016, he was awarded “Teacher of the Year” at Burbank High School.
-Bands and orchestras under his direction earned many Unanimous Superior ratings and 1st place awards in competitions and festivals throughout California.
+Bands and orchestras under his direction have earned many Unanimous Superior ratings and 1st place awards in competitions and festivals throughout California.

 Mr. Stanley lives in North Hollywood with his wife Jennifer, also a music teacher, and their son Gregory.